carollpq/Snake-Game/README.md

 1. Clone the repository or download the ZIP file.
 2. Ensure you have the latest version of Java and JavaFX installed.
-3. Compile the application by entering 'mvn install' in the terminal.
+3. Compile the application by entering 'mvn install' in the terminal, then running it with "mvn clean compile exec:java".
-4. Run the game by typing "mvn clean compile exec:java" in the terminal.
+5. If that does not work, you can run the game in StartFrameMain.

 ## How to Play
 ![Game Screenshot 1](/src/main/resources/Img/instruction-page.jpg)